ffund/tcp-ip-essentials/lab-multicast/simple.md

 Note that with this change, juliet can still reach hosts on the 10.10.1.0/24 subnet.
 However, the directed broadcast address that juliet will respond to has changed.
 You can verify this by finding the `Bcast` value in the output of `ifconfig eth1`.

-On "juliet", "hamlet", and "ophelia", run
+On juliet, hamlet, and ophelia, run

 ```
 sudo tcpdump -i eth1 -n